openstack/rally/rally/common/db/sqlalchemy/migrations/README.rst

 available by the link_ before proceeding.

-If developer is about to change existing DB schema they should create new DB revision and migration script with the following command
+If developer is about to change existing DB schema they should create a new DB revision and a migration script with the following command.

 .. code-block:: shell